 GPI line direction On Kaleido-X systems with a GPI/genlock module, GPI lines can be configured as inputs or outputs.
 On the Kaleido-X16 and KMV-3901/3911 multiviewer models, the GPI lines are unidirectional (4 out and 32 in for the Kaleido-X16, 2 out and 8 in for the KMV-3901/3911).
 In all cases, the state of any GPI output can be set manually for test purposes, by using their ON/OFF calibration.
-See GPI/Genlock Calibrations on page 164.
+See GPI/Genlock Calibrations on page 162. see GFI/Gemock Cambrations on page 102.